MichaelCade/90DaysOfDevOps/Days/day71.md

 Step 2 - Jenkins checks the repository at regular intervals and pulls any new code.

-Step 3 - A build server then builds the code into an executable, in this example we are using maven as a well known build server.
+Step 3 - A build server then builds the code into an executable, in this example, we are using maven as a well-known build server.
 Another area to cover.

 Step 4 - If the build fails then feedback is sent back to the developers.

-Step 5 - Jenkins then deploys the build app to the test server, in this example we are using selenium as a well known test server.
+Step 5 - Jenkins then deploys the build app to the test server, in this example, we are using selenium as a well-known test server.
 Another area to cover.

 Step 6 - If the test fails then feedback is passed to the developers.

-Step 7 - If the tests are successful then we can release to production.
+Step 7 - If the tests are successful then we can release them to production.

-This cycle is continuous, this is what allows applications to be updated in minutes vs hours, days, months, years!
+This cycle is continuous, this is what allows applications to be updated in minutes vs hours, days, months, and years!

 ![](Images/Day71_CICD5.png)

-There is a lot more to the architecture of Jenkins if you require it, they have a master-slave capability, which enables a master to distribute the tasks to slave jenkins environment.
+There is a lot more to the architecture of Jenkins if you require it, they have a master-slave capability, which enables a master to distribute the tasks to the slave Jenkins environment.

 For reference with Jenkins being open source, there are going to be lots of enterprises that require support, CloudBees is that enterprise version of Jenkins that brings support and possibly other functionality for the paying enterprise customer.

 An example of this in a customer is Bosch, you can find the Bosch case study [here](https://assets.ctfassets.net/vtn4rfaw6n2j/case-study-boschpdf/40a0b23c61992ed3ee414ae0a55b6777/case-study-bosch.pdf)

-I am going to be looking for a step by step example of an application that we can use to walkthrough using Jenkins and then also use this with some other tools.
+I am going to be looking for a step-by-step example of an application that we can use to walk through using Jenkins and then also use this with some other tools.

 ## Resources